 Argument Importance specifies a level of importance that, compared to a verbosity level (general and/or set per category), determines if the printout is to be visible.
 Importance is any integer in the range 0..99.
 Predefined constants exist in the ct.hrl header file.
-The default importance level, ?STD_IMPORTANCE (used if argument Importance is not provided), is 50.
-This is also the importance used for standard I/O, for example, from printouts made with io:format/2, io:put_chars/1, and so on.
+The default importance level, ?STD\IMPORTANCE (used if argument Importance is not provided), is 50.
+This is also the importance used for standard I/O, for example, from printouts made with io:format/2, io:put\chars/1, and so on.

 Importance is compared to a verbosity level set by the verbosity start flag/option.
-The verbosity level can be set per category or generally, or both.
-The default verbosity level, ?STD_VERBOSITY, is 50, that is, all standard I/O gets printed.
-If a lower verbosity level is set, standard I/O printouts are ignored.
+The level can be set per category or generally, or both.
+If verbosity is not set by the user, a level of 100 (?MAX\VERBOSITY = all printouts visible) is used as default value.
 Common Test performs the following test:

+'''

 Importance >= (100-VerbosityLevel)

+'''